nsi-test/qtest/README.md

 # qtest
 q type of test
+# QComb - generator of random combinations of characters.
+Mostly used for passwords.

+(v1.1)

 Prerequisites:
 - Linux, Windows (developed and tested with Linux, tested with Windows IIS.
 It may work in other OS environments too because the main thing is Web server and PHP)